ayshamariezouain/portfolio/README.md

 # portfolio

-My favorite coded templates that I've built to show peers and employers.
+My favorite coded templates that I've designed and/or built to show peers and employers.

+Clients: RentPath, Shopify, Carnival Cruiseline, Office Depot, Women of Email and HowtoSFMC.